Controllable Pareto Multi-Task Learning: Experiments

+\textbf{Result Analysis:} The experiment results on MultiMNIST, CityScapes and NYUv2 are shown in Fig.~\ref{exp_multimnist}(a)(b)(c) respectively, where all models are trained from scratch.
+In all problems, our proposed algorithm can learn the trade-off curve with a single model, while the other methods need to train multiple models and cannot cover the entire curve.
+In addition, the proposed preference-conditioned multiobjective optimization method can find a better trade-off curve that dominates the curve found by the simple linear scalarization.
+These results validate the effectiveness of the proposed model and the end-to-end optimization method.

-For all experiments, the single task model is a strong baseline in performance.
+For all experiments, the single-task learning is a strong baseline in performance with a larger model size ($m$ full models).
 However, it cannot dominate most of the approximated Pareto front learned by our model.
-Our models provide diverse optimal trade-offs among tasks (e.g., in the upper left and lower right area) for different problems.
-In addition, the inference times would be a concern for the single task baseline ($m$ models).
+Our models can provide diverse optimal trade-offs among tasks (e.g., in the upper left and lower right area) for different problems and support real-time trade-off adjustment.

-\textbf{CIFAR-100 with 20 Tasks:} Follow a similar setting in~\citep{rosenbaum2018routing,oswald2020continual}, we split the original CIFAR-100 dataset~\citep{Krizhevsky2009cifar} into 20 five-class classification tasks.
-The experimental results are shown in Fig.~\ref{results_many_tasks}.
-The controllable Pareto MTL can achieve the best overall performance among different tasks by making a real-time trade-off adjustment.
-It also outperforms the balanced hypernet approach, which uses the same hypernetwork-based model to simultaneously optimize all tasks.
-These results confirm the usefulness of the multiobjective optimization reformulation.
-More details can be found in the Appendix Section~\ref{sec_experiment_setting}.
+The experimental result on the $20$-tasks CIFAR100 classification problem is shown in Fig.~\ref{results_many_tasks}.
+Our proposed model can achieve the best overall performance by making a real-time preference adjustment for predicting different tasks.
+It also outperforms the balanced hypernet approach, which has the same hypernetwork-based model but optimizes different tasks with an equal preference.
+This result shows the advantage of our proposed model on preference-based modeling and real-time preference adjustment for inference.

+\textbf{Scalability and Latency:} Table.\ref{model_info} summarizes the information of all models we use in different problems.
+As discussed in the previous sections, we build the hypernetwork such that the proposed models have a comparable number of parameters with the corresponding single MTL model.
+Given the current works~\citep{lin2019pareto,mahapatramulti2020multi,ma2020efficient} need to train and store multiple MTL models to approximate the Pareto front, our proposed model is more parameter-efficient while it can learn the whole trade-off curve.
+In this sense, it is much more scalable than the current methods.
+The size of hypernetwork-based models can be further reduced due to its compression ability~\cite{ha2017hypernetworks}.
+Designing more efficient preference-based MTL models is a promising research direction in the future.

+The inference latency for all models are also reported.
+The latency is measured on a 1080Ti GPU with the training batch size for each problem.
+We report the mean and standard deviation over $100$ independent runs.
+For our proposed model, we randomly adjust the preference for each batch.
+Our model has an affordable overhead on the inference latency, which is suitable for real-time preference adjustment.